ernestoalejo/grunt-laravel-validator/README.md

 When applying processors it's always required to "type" the input value; that is, to apply the *string*, the *integer*, the *float* or the *boolean* filter to it before any other processor in the chain.

+**NOTE:** If you use "conditional" or "unusedXXX" (XXX could be whatever) the key will be completely ignored and not generated.

 ### Arrays and objects